fatimad8/Planta/README.md

 -------------------
 ### features to be added in next iterations*

-- giving the option to the user to post pictures.
+- giving the option to the user to upload avatar.